zurt/notes/vim.markdown

 ## Learned through use

+    :%norm! @q              Apply a macro to all lines.
+    :5,10norm! @q           Apply a macro to lines 5 through 10.

     :r filename             Read a filename into the buffer.
 Short for :read filename

     :Errors                 Load Syntastic errors into location list.